Careers adviser

 Professional development

-Career development practitioners undertake continuing professional development (CPD) throughout their careers, to keep up to date with changes to education, training and the labour market.
+As a career development practitioner, you'll undertake continuing professional development (CPD) throughout your career, to keep up to date with changes to education, training and the labour market.

 What training is provided may vary depending on your employer and the qualifications and experience you have when you start in the role.
 Each employer is likely to carry out their own training on the job, which is specific to that particular service.
 This may include data protection, equality and diversity, or dealing with challenging clients.